NOC-OI/python-for-future-oceanographers/episodes/02-numpy.md

  function_name()
  ```
  * Parameters have to be given in the order the function expects them.
-   Alternatively we can put a name infront of each paraemter followed by an `=` sign and the parameter
+   Alternatively we can put a name in front of each paraemter followed by an `=` sign and the parameter
    value or the name of the variable we are sending.
 ```python
 function_name(parameter_name=first_parameter_value)